Q & A: Why 18 Lessons?

 Let’s say, instead, you use traditional methods of training: it will take longer than 3 lessons to train your dog properly.
 I spoke with a gentleman today about a company that was promising that they can train his dog in 3 one-hour lessons.
 I was honest with him: that’s not true.
 In fact, take any good, traditional dog training book and read it.
 It will take YOU longer than 3 hours just to read the book!
 And that’s without even working with a live dog.
 No one can impart all the necessary information you need to train any and every dog in 3 lessons, with no supplemental information (meaning a LOT OF READING OR VIDEOS) or coaching.
 No way.
 Not possible.

 Or let’s say you want to use clicker training.
-It takes a LONG time to properly shape the dog behaviors using a clicker.
+I do use clickers from time to time.
+Some things can be taught quite quickly. but some other behaviors take a LONG time to properly shape the dog behaviors using a clicker.
 People spend hundreds and even thousands of dollars to attend seminars to learn this method.
 And once learned, it isn’t a magic method.
-It’s going to take weeks and weeks of work, even with a highly trainable dog and a knowledgeable trainer to teach the basics to the point of them being reliable in public, off leash.
+It’s going to take weeks and weeks of work, even with a highly trainable dog and a knowledgeable trainer to teach the basics to the point of them being reliable in public, off leash, clickers or no clickers.
 For example, I have numerous clicker training books and videos in my own home library from the best clicker trainers out there… and just a simple video teaching a handful of tricks is over an hour long.
 And there’s a lot more to learn than just that in order to have a truly obedient dog.

 2.)
 What specific skills are being taught?